dragonstw/socialnets18/assignments/submission1.md

 # Discussion

-The Average Degree of my data is 13.672 means average of all the degree
+* The Average Degree of my data is 13.672 means average of all the degree

-The network Diameter is 6 and means that shortest path to any node in the network is six
+* The network Diameter is 6 and means that shortest path to any node in the network is six

-connectance how my friends are connected
+* Connectance how my friends are connected

-Node help me find mutual friends
+* Node Degree help me find mutual friends

-Nodes help me to find my friends number
+* Nodes help me to find my friends number

+* connected component of an undirected graph is a subgraph in which any two vertices are connected to  each other by paths, and which is connected to no additional vertices in the supergraph.

+* Image without label is the svg format without any url and other data

+* Image with label is the svg format with every data